01-edu/Branch-Blockchain/Raid1 Sign Service/README.md

     - *Optionally : The document can be stored in the database of your choice*
 - a button `verify` to check if a document has been stored previously.
-    - It hashes the document, reads if the smart contract contains it, and displays the data at which the document was added **Optionnally**
+    - It hashes the document, reads if the smart contract contains it, and displays the data at which the document was added **Optionally**
 - A retrieve section allows to recover a document from its hash.
 The document must have been stored

 ### Result

-The overall apparence can be basic but it should be clear and easy to use.
+The overall appearance can be basic but it should be clear and easy to use.

 Example of interface
 ```console